Azareal/Gosora/docs/configuration.md

 EnableCDNPush - This switch lets you enable the HTTP/2 CDN Server Push feature.
 This operates by sending a Link header on every request and may also work with reverse-proxies like Nginx for doing HTTP/2 server pushes.

+DisableNoavatarRange - This switch lets you disable the noavatar algorithm which maps IDs to a set ranging from 0 to 50 for better cacheability.
+Default: false

+DisableDefaultNoavatar - This switch lets you disable the default noavatar algorithm which may intercept noavatars for increased efficiency.
+Default: false

 NoAvatar - The default avatar to use for users when they don't have their own.
 The default for this may change in the near future to better utilise HTTP/2.
 Example: https://api.adorable.io/avatars/{width}/{id}.png

 ItemsPerPage - The number of posts, topics, etc. you want on each page.